MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-ms.date: 02/28/2022
+ms.date: 03/03/2022
 ---
 # Manage user data folders
 <!-- # old title: Manage the user data folder -->

-The user data folder (UDF) is a folder stored on users/ local machine.
-The UDF stores data related to the app and wv2.
+The user data folder (UDF) is a folder stored on the user's machine, that contains data related to the host app and WebView2.

-WebView2 creates the UDF in the default location for the platform, or in the custom location that your host app explicitly specifies.

 | Term | Definition |
 |---|---|